cimentadaj/bicing_experiment/README.md

-This guide is OUTDATED.
+This guide is OUTDATE.
 New guide coming soon.

 ## Setting up the data base